i10416/bench/README.md

 ## Caveat

-JNI or FFI is not always the fastest solution.
+JNI or FFI is not always the fastest solution as modern JVM is quote performant and communication between native and jvm is not free.

 For example, see benchmark for quicksort and you can find `SimpleNativeCallBenchmarks.slincQSortJVM` is the fastest.

-You should take overhead into consideration, find real bottleneck and carefully measure the performance benefits before resorting to FFI.
+You should take overhead into consideration.
+Find a significant bottleneck and carefully measure the performance benefits before resorting to FFI.